-4. Powers of the Tribunal:
+3. Powers of the Tribunal:

-- 4.1 The Tribunal has all the necessary powers of the High Court to make such Order as is necessary for the performance of its functions. - 4.2 In this regard the Tribunal can make, inter alia, Orders for preservation, production, inspection, examination and discovery.
+- 3.1 The Tribunal has all the necessary powers of the High Court to make such Orders as are necessary for the performance of its functions. - 3.2 In this regard the Tribunal can make, inter alia, Orders enforcing the attendance of witnesses and examining such witnesses on oath, affirmation or otherwise. - 3.3 The Tribunal can further make, inter alia, Orders for the preservation, production, inspection, examination and discovery of documents.
 It is envisaged that, in the first instance, a request for voluntary discovery will be made where practical.
 Where it is proposed to make an Order for discovery, the Tribunal will, insofar as it is practicable, put any party affected thereby on notice and insofar as is possible and will provide in any such Order for any party to whom it is directed to make application as to its scope or breadth or duration or to raise any issue connected therewith if necessary.

-5. Compliance With Discovery:
+4. Compliance With Discovery:

-5.1 The Tribunal will allow such period as appears appropriate in the circumstances and will fix the time for such compliance in its Order.
+4.1 The Tribunal will allow such period as appears appropriate in the circumstances and will fix the time for such compliance in its Order.
 Any application for an extension of the time necessary may be made in writing to the Tribunal explaining the basis thereof.

-6. Form of Discovery:
+5. Form of Discovery:

-6.1 Discovery, when made, should be, as far as practicable, in the form required for an Affidavit of Discovery under the Rules of the Superior Courts, 1986, as amended.
+5.1 Discovery, when made, should be, as far as practicable, in the form required for an Affidavit of Discovery under the Rules of the Superior Courts, 1986, as amended.

-7. Discovery Documents:
+6. Discovery Documents:

-- 7.1 A person-making discovery shall make available to the Tribunal all documents other than those in respect of which a claim for privilege is asserted and accepted by the Tribunal. - 7.2 Where discovery is made by any party or person, he or she shall swear an Affidavit of Discovery.
+- 6.1 A person making discovery shall make available to the Tribunal all documents other than those in respect of which a claim for privilege is asserted and accepted by the Tribunal. - 6.2 Where discovery is made by any party or person, he or she shall swear an Affidavit of Discovery.
 Such Affidavit should contain an individual listing of the documents with a brief description of each item.
-When privilege is claimed, the category of documentation and the ground for so doing should be briefly stated. - 7.3 Where documents are to be made available to the Tribunal, either pursuant to an Order for Discovery or for inspection or voluntarily, the person doing so shall normally retain the original and make a photocopy available to the Tribunal.
-The original should be kept available for inspection if necessary. - 7.4 All documents made available to the Tribunal are potentially liable to be put in evidence in the course of the public hearing of evidence before the Tribunal.
-This is subject to the proper resolution of any claim of privilege or protection from disclosure as may be made and which require to be adjudicated upon by the Tribunal.
-Appropriate redaction of documents will be made in cases where this is necessary to protect rights of privacy or confidentiality or in other cases where there is material therein which is wholly irrelevant to any issue.
+When privilege is claimed, the category of documentation and the ground for so doing should be briefly stated. - 6.3 Where documents are to be made available to the Tribunal, either pursuant to an Order for Discovery or for inspection or voluntarily, the person doing so shall normally retain the original and make a photocopy available to the Tribunal.
+The original should be kept available for inspection if necessary. - 6.4 Documents received by the Tribunal shall be treated as confidential unless and until they are put in evidence in the course of the public hearing of evidence. - 6.5 The Tribunal shall make any appropriate redaction to such documents where there is material therein which is irrelevant to any issue and / or where this is necessary to protect rights of privacy or confidentiality of any party or person.
+Documents may be redacted in any other case where the justice of the case so requires. - 6.6 All documents received by the Tribunal are therefore potentially liable to be put in evidence in the course of the public hearing of evidence before the Tribunal.
+Any claim of privilege or protection from disclosure as may be made shall be adjudicated upon by the Tribunal.